Gateway Cities Education Vision – SouthCoast

 How are the SouthCoast Gateway Cities doing?

-2. Percent of third graders who score proficient or above in reading on MCAS: Fall River: 39% / New Bedford: 41%
+2. Percent of third graders who scored “Meeting or Exceeding Expectations” on the reading portion of the MCAS: Fall River: 34% / New Bedford: 41%

-In Fall River, 39 percent of students in third grade score proficient or advanced.
-In New Bedford, a slightly higher percentage of third graders (41%) score proficient or above.
-Both of the Gateway Cities fall significantly behind the state average (57%) (1).
+In Fall River, 34 percent of third grade students score “Meeting or Exceeding Expectations on the MCAS examination.
+In New Bedford, a slightly higher percentage of third graders (37%) meet or exceed expectations on the MCAS.
+Both of the Gateway Cities fall significantly behind the state average of third grade students who meet expectations on the test (47%) (3).

 >>Social and Emotional Growth